microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

 The protocol will therefore support two modes when it comes to synchronizing cell text content:

-* _cellContent_: in this mode only the cell text content is synchronized to the server using the standard `textDocument/did*` notification.
+* _cellContent_: in this mode, only the cell text content is synchronized to the server using the standard `textDocument/did*` notification.
 No notebook document and no cell structure is synchronized.
-This mode allows for easy adoption of notebooks since servers can reuse most of it implementation logic.
+This mode allows for easy adoption of notebooks since servers can reuse most of their implementation logic.
 * _notebook_: in this mode the notebook document, the notebook cells and the notebook cell text content is synchronized to the server.
-To allow servers to create a consistent picture of a notebook document the cell text content is NOT synchronized using the standard `textDocument/did*` notifications.
+To allow servers to create a consistent picture of a notebook document, the cell text content is NOT synchronized using the standard `textDocument/did*` notifications.
 It is instead synchronized using special `notebookDocument/did*` notifications.
-This ensures that the cell and its text content arrives on the server using one open, change or close event.
+This ensures that the cell and its text content arrive on the server using one open, change or close event.

-To request the cell content only a normal document selector can be used.
+To request the cell content, only a normal document selector can be used.
 For example, the selector `[{ language: 'python' }]` will synchronize Python notebook document cells to the server.
-However since this might synchronize unwanted documents as well a document filter can also be a `NotebookCellTextDocumentFilter`.
+However, since this might synchronize unwanted documents as well, a document filter can also be a `NotebookCellTextDocumentFilter`.
 So `{ notebook: { scheme: 'file', notebookType: 'jupyter-notebook' }, language: 'python' }` synchronizes all Python cells in a Jupyter notebook stored on disk.

-To synchronize the whole notebook document a server provides a `notebookDocumentSync` in its server capabilities.
+To synchronize the whole notebook document, a server provides a `notebookDocumentSync` in its server capabilities.
 For example:

 ```typescript
 {